Skip link #3:

 The Trails at Dunton Locks County Park are divided into two separate trail systems.
 The trails north of the parking

 lot, behind the upper "Eagles" picnic shelter provide a wonderful view of Muskrat Lake and the hardwood forests common

 to Becker County.
 The terrain is rolling with small trail segments graduating into steeply rolling.
-These trails are

 More trails exist south of the parking lot over the bridge and past the tram.
 These trails offer a view of Lake

 Sallie and the Soo Pass Ranch.
 The trails range from relatively open and wide to narrow and wooded.
 The terrain is

 more level to slightly rolling.
 Trails are regularly groomed for classical style skiing.

 Parking for 20-30 vehicles is located at the County Park on Co.
 Hwy.
 19 adjacent to the DNR Fish Hatchery.
 The

 Minnesota State Ski Trail Pass is currently NOT required.